Title: Rule 63Author:

 "No. We could use a little… worse."

 No, they could use a little focus.
-At first he'd thought it was just a personality flaw of Stark's, but the more time he spent around the people of this era… Steve sighed.
+At first he'd thought it was just a personality flaw of Stark's, given Howard had behaved similarly from time to time, but the more time he spent around the people of this era… Steve sighed.
 Work now.
 Reminisce about the past later.
 He toggled the radio built into his cowl.
 "Stark.
-We got him."
+We've got him."

 "Just like you said."

 "Then tell him to suit up.
 I'm bringing the party to you."
-Before Steve could ask for elaboration, there was a roar followed by the sound of shattering glass as Tony came whipping around the side of a skyscraper two blocks distant, that strange snake-like flying machine following close behind.
-It didn't corner nearly as well as the Iron Man suit, tearing the side out of said same building before reorienting itself and giving chase.
+Before Steve could request further details, there was a roar followed by the sound of shattering glass as Tony came whipping around the side of a skyscraper two blocks distant, with the strangely snake-like flying machine following close behind him.
+It didn't corner nearly as well as the Iron Man armor, tearing the side out of said same building before reorienting itself and giving chase.
 Banner glanced towards the monstrosity as Steve tightened his grip on his shield, Thor letting out a noise halfway between a growl and a grunt behind him, and Natasha…